Rules and Guidelines for IAU Scientific Meetings

 3.1.
 Letter of Intent and Proposal

 The deadline for the submission of the Letter of Intent (LoI) is 15 September, 2 years before the year of the proposed meeting.
-LoIs will be published on the webpages by September 30th.
+LoIs will be published on the IAU webpages by September 30th.

 The LoI should state:

-(a) the type of IAU Meeting (Symposia or Focus Meeting) and the proposed title; the title should reflect the topic of the meeting as concisely and succinctly as possible (no longer than 10 words, or 70 characters including spaces); long and detailed titles do not catch the eye, and are cumbersome for the announcement of a meeting as well as on the cover of its subsequent Proceedings.
-The AGS may request the proposers to modify their title to meet this requirement;
+(b) the proposed title; the title should reflect the topic of the meeting as concisely and succinctly as possible (no longer than 10 words, or 70 characters including spaces); long and detailed titles do not catch the eye, and are cumbersome for the announcement of a meeting as well as on the cover of its subsequent Proceedings.
+The Assistant General Secretary (AGS) may request the proposers to modify their title to meet this requirement;

 (b) the prospective Coordinating Division (proposers should a priori have contacted the President of an appropriate IAU Division, requesting that this Division accepts the coordinating responsibilities for the meeting as "Coordinating Division”);